-The application case of massive MIMO is closely related to the example stated in Section \ref{sec:other_MFP}.
-Consider a downlink multi-cell network with $L$ cells as depicted in Fig.~\ref{fig:massive MIMO}.
-In each cell, one BS with $M$ antennas sends independent messages towards $Q$ downlink user terminals simultaneously by spatial multiplexing; it shall be well understood that $Q\le M$.
+Consider a downlink network with $L$ cells as depicted in Fig.~\ref{fig:massive MIMO}.
+In each cell, the BS with $M$ antennas sends independent messages to $Q$ downlink user terminals simultaneously by spatial multiplexing; it shall be well understood that $Q\le M$.
 Assume also that each user terminal has $N$ receive antennas.
 In particular, $M\gg N$ under the massive MIMO setting.